One Lakh Kindle E-Books

 Social exchange theory is a theory associated with the work of George Homans and Peter Blau and built on the assumption that all human relationships can be understood in terms of an exchange of roughly equivalent values.
 Social exchange theory is linked to rational choice theory and structuralism, and features many of their main assumptions.

 According to social exchange theory all human relationships are formed by the use of a subjective cost-benefit analysis and the comparison of alternatives.
-George Caspar Homans, Richard Emerson, Peter M. Blau, Peter Ekeh, and Karen Cook are credited with the consolidation of the foundations of Social Exchange Theory.
+For a person, in an exchange in exchange theory, what he gives may be a cost to him, just as what he gets may be a benefit.
+Sociologists George Caspar Homans, Richard Emerson, Peter Michael Blau, Peter Ekeh, and Karen Cook are credited with the consolidation of the foundations of Social Exchange Theory.

-Homanss article entitled Social Behavior as Exchange is viewed as the most important work on social exchange theory.
+Frequently intangibles like intimacy, social status, and connections considered in social exchange theory.
+Homanss article entitled Social Behavior as Exchange” is viewed as the most important work on social exchange theory.
 "Social behavior is an exchange of goods, material goods but also non-material ones, such as the symbols of approval or prestige.

 Social Exchange Theory as a Conceptual Framework